jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/MeshSelector.md

 ### `AActor* m_currentlySelectedActor`

-The actor that is currently highlighted.
-By default, this is set to `nullptr` or is `nullptr` when nothing is selected.
+A reference to the actor currently highlighted.
+Defaults to `nullptr` if no actor is highlighted.

 ---

 ### `AActor* m_previouslySelectedActor`

-The actor that was previously highlighted.
-By default, this is set to `nullptr` or is `nullptr` when nothing is selected.
+A reference to the previously highlighted actor.
+Defaults to `nullptr` if no actor was previously selected.

 ---

+### `UMeshComponent* m_currentlySelectedMesh`

+Stores a reference to the currently highlighted mesh component.
+Defaults to `nullptr` if no mesh is highlighted.

+---

+### `UMeshComponent* m_previouslySelectedMesh`

+Stores a reference to the previously highlighted mesh component.
+Defaults to `nullptr` if no mesh was previously selected.

+---

+### `UCPP_ClickedOnInfo* m_displayedClickOnNameWidget`

+Reference to the ClickedOnInfo widget that displays information about the currently selected anatomical part.

+---

+### `UWorld* m_world`

+The world context for this selector, used to interact with in-world components.

+---

 ## Private Methods

+---

 ### `void SetActorHighlightVisible(AActor* actor, bool isHighlightVisible)`

-**Parameters**:
+**Parameters:**

-- `AActor* actor` - The actor on which the highlight should be visible or hidden.
+- `AActor* actor` - The actor on which the highlight should be shown or hidden.

-- `bool isHighlightVisible` - Determines whether the highlight should be visible or hidden for this actor. `true` if the highlight should be visible, `false` otherwise.
+- `bool isHighlightVisible` - Sets whether the highlight is visible (`true`) or hidden (`false`).

-Helper function that is setting the value `RenderCustomDepth` for the actor passed as the parameter
+**Deprecated.** This helper function adjusts the `RenderCustomDepth` value for the actor to control the highlight visibility.

+---

+### `void SetComponentHighlightVisible(UMeshComponent* mesh, bool isHighlightVisible)`

+**Parameters:**

+- `UMeshComponent* mesh` - The mesh component for which the highlight should be shown or hidden.
+- `bool isHighlightVisible` - Determines whether the highlight is visible (`true`) or hidden (`false`).

+This helper function controls the highlight visibility for the specified mesh component, using `RenderCustomDepth` to achieve the effect.